 This guide will educate a common problem for retirees with saving, spending, and managing money before and during retirement called the sequence of returns risk.

 Timing is everything.
 Markets have gone up and down for as long as we can remember.
-And when you are saving for retirement, stock market corrections, while at times worrisome, may not be as consequential.
+And when you are saving for retirement, stock market corrections may not be as consequential, while at times problematic.

 Because you have time on your side for the markets to recover before you need to rely on your nest egg.